Excerpt from BL fantasy novel in progress:

 Thom and Prosha confirmed from their respective cars.

-Akul found a foothold and climbed carefully down the sides of logs and rounded the edge of the deck.
-On a narrow nook, he steadied himself on three limbs and perilously kicked at the greased release.
-With a shriek of protesting metal, the release eventually turned, and the unlocked stanchions on the right side of the car swung down, the stack of logs shifting.
+On a narrow nook, he steadied himself on three limbs and perilously kicked at the release, which was thankfully greased.
+With a shriek of protesting metal, the release turned, and the unlocked stanchions on the right side of the car swung down, the stack of logs shifting.
 They began tumbling off the train with a series of heavy thuds.

 “Careful now!”
 Thom shouted to the villagers.
 From his dangerous nook, Akul imagined them climbing down from the still-secure stack to unload any residual logs.

-He gingerly crawled across the coupling to turn the release on the second car.
 The other load of logs crashed onto the gravel.
-He pictured Prosha and Yip also climbing down from their stack.
+Akul then pictured Prosha and Yip also climbing down from their stack.

 “I’ve got them!”
 Thom hollered, already leaping across the divide.

-Akul wiped sweat from his brow as he took in the fretful expressions of those around him.
+Akul wiped sweat from his brow as he took in the fretful faces of those around him.
 “We leave now,” he reminded, “before this car jumps the tracks!”

 At that, the villagers anxiously queued at the ladders.
 Some found sure footing on the iron rungs, jumping onto the passing ground, while others simply leapt from the edge into swaying tall grasses.

 Akul snorted in faint amusement.
-But then he spotted a figure in the distance—The brakeman!—sprinting along the log stacks with a lantern swinging wildly.
+Then his stomach dropped as he spotted a figure in the distance.

 “The brakeman is coming!”
 Akul yelled over the din.
 Despite everything else going to plan, the predawn darkness had apparently not concealed the dispatched logs as had been hoped.

 Something else moved alongside the train.
-A lone wolf yvishda running in tandem with the brakemanscrawny with hunger, but resolute.
+A lone wolf yvishda running in tandem with the brakeman.
+Scrawny with hunger, but resolute.

-Befuddled, Akul stared at it.
 I thought yvishda stay far from trains.

 “Thom!”
 Akul stepped toward the edge of his car.
 “Our goal is closure for Ipai!
 Not implicating ourselves.
 We are not here to hurt anyone!”

-Akul sighed, his cheeks puffing out.
-He doubted Thom intended to hurt the brakeman, but only, as Ghorst put it, show him he “exists.”
-The last of the villagers disappeared into the dark and Akul’s choice crystallized.
-Flee with them to preserve his Anakawa’s purpose, or stay for one irresponsible lumberjack.
-For a moment, he delayed, his eyes darting toward where the wolf yvishda had been—but it’d vanished.
+As the last of the villagers disappeared into the dark, Akul’s choice crystallized.
+Flee with them to preserve his anakawa’s purpose, or stay for one irresponsible lumberjack.
+For a moment, he delayed, his eyes darting toward where the wolf yvishda had been—

 Akul turned to leave too late.
 The brakeman sprang onto Thom’s car.